Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 A shareholders’ agreement can provide for liability (financial sanctions or reimbursement of damages) of its parties for failure to comply with their obligations.
 The mentioned liability measures are protectable by court.

 29. Are there any particular issues that can arise in joint venture disputes in your jurisdiction concerning disclosure of evidence?

-According to the law, the shareholders and participants of an incorporated joint venture can only have access to a limited set of a company’s documentation.
-As a practical matter, usually, a majority shareholder has full access to company’s documentation and, in case of a dispute with their partners, can obstruct the disclosure of evidence.
+According to the law, the shareholders and participants of an incorporated joint venture can only have access to a limited portion of a company’s documentation.
+As a practical matter, usually, a majority shareholder has full access to company’s documentation and, in the case of a dispute with their partners, can obstruct the disclosure of evidence.

 30. What advantages does your jurisdiction offer for parties wishing to set up and operate joint ventures?

 • a large and rapidly growing consumer market;

 • a qualified and relatively cheap work force;